StarPlayrX/bigmac/README.md

 5. After about 45 - 60 minutes, the installer should be complete.

 ### Special Notes with Mac Pro Early 2008 and Metal AMD Cards
-1. Big Sur's video drives are not compatible with the Penryn style CPU
+1. Big Sur's video drivers are not compatible with the Penryn style CPU
 2. The Post Install script using MousSEE to emulate a couple instructions
-3. This allows AMD Radean cards that support Metal to be used on a MP3,1
+3. This allows AMD Radeon cards that support Metal to be used on a MP3,1

 ### Telemetry and Mac Pro Early 2008
 1. The telemetry plugin on Big Sur is not compatible with the Penryn style CPU